Immunization Certification

-Immunization-certified pharmacists are authorized in Texas to administer a variety or adult vaccines and childhood influenza vaccines under standing orders from a licensed physician.
+Immunization-certified pharmacists are authorized in Texas to administer a variety of adult vaccines and childhood influenza vaccines under standing orders from a licensed physician.

 For information on upcoming Pharmacy-Based Immunization Delivery courses, click here to view the TPA Calendar of Events.